 3. Grate the Veggies.
 Grate the onion and carrot.
 These will form the base layer for the dish, adding sweetness and texture.

 4. Make the Creamy Sauce.
-In a bowl, mix the sour cream with salt, pepper, and dried garlic.
-Give it a good stir to combine all the flavors.
+In a bowl, mix sour cream with salt, pepper, and dried garlic.
+Stir well to combine the flavors.

 6. Stuff the Crucian Carp.
-Fill the inside of the fish with a little grated onion and fresh basil leaves.
-This adds freshness and aroma.
+Stuff the fish with a bit of grated onion and fresh basil leaves.
+This will enhance the aroma and add a touch of freshness.

 7. Add the Lemons.
 Tuck lemon halves into the slits you made in the fish.
 The lemon will infuse a zesty freshness as it bakes.